MarufZak/study-logs/grokking-web-application-security/README.md

     This is solved with shared database or in-memory data store like Redis.
 Using database as session store, however, causes bottlenecks for large applications.

     ![Session sharing solution](./assets/session-sharing-solution.png)

+- Client side session

+    Sessions can be attached in cookie, and entire session state is sent by browser to server.
+Whichever server receives the request, it has everything it needs to identify the user.
+However, there are security risks as attacker can tamper with the session state, unless it’s encrypted or digitally signed.